LarsNieuwenhuizen/koala/README.md

 - Mailcatcher

 These are the base services created in the docker network "koala".

+**note**:
+You might be asked for your system user password the first time.
+This is the case if you need administrator privileges to create the root certificate authority for koala.

 ## SSL
 Certificates are generated for the services where you apply the configuration for it.